andrewmacheret/montyhall-server/README.md

 ## Test it:

-* `curl 'http://localhost'` -you should get back something like:
+* `curl 'http://localhost'` - you should get back something like:

   ```json
   {"version":"1.1.2","apis":["/game","/stats"]}